hh-lohmann/jekyll-basal-scaffold/README.md

 ```
 ---

-Anything else that is output will come from your content, not from the scaffold or from hidden defaults like the [`jekyll feed` plugin](https://github.com/jekyll/jekyll-feed) - of course you may add such features as you like, but esp. a default feed mechanism you are not aware of might be a way to your data you are not aware of.
+Anything else that is output will come from your content, not from the scaffold or from hidden defaults like the [`jekyll feed` plugin](https://github.com/jekyll/jekyll-feed) - of course you may add such features as you like, but esp. a default feed mechanism you are not aware of might be a way to your data that you are not aware of.

 ## Prunings